 10 Buggy/Stroller or Baby Carrier

 Consider whether you really need your buggy or stroller with you, all the way to the departure gate.
 If not, then I’d advise you to check it through with your hold luggage and use a baby carrier instead.
 It is one less item to have to worry about in the departures lounge.
-We stopped taking Alex’s buggy to the gate once he hit three years of age, but you might decide you need it.
+We stopped taking our son’s buggy to the gate once he hit three years of age, but you might decide you need it.
 It’s always handy if they are still napping during the day or you have an evening flight.

 For more pre-flight tips, check out the brilliant post by Carrie of Flying With A Baby in which she guides you through tips from booking to your arrival.
 She has many more tips you should consider before even booking your flight, including what are the best airplane seats for kids, she can tell you what age can a baby fly and rules and tips for flying with a newborn baby.